bettergov/dailygraphics-templates/readme.rst

 Dailygraphics Templates
 =======================

-A collection of data visualization templates for the `NPR Daily Graphics Next rig <http://github.com/nprapps/dailygraphics-next>`_.
+A collection of data visualization templates for the `bettergov fork <https://github.com/bettergov/dailygraphics-next>`_ of `NPR Daily Graphics Next rig <http://github.com/nprapps/dailygraphics-next>`_.

 How a template becomes a graphic
 --------------------------------